 If you are interested in finding out more about the LEED guidelines head to the LEED section of the USGBC’s website and if you’d like to learn more about flooring solutions that will help to achieve LEED certification why not talk to your local Flowcrete expert, who will be able to advise on systems that meet the functional, aesthetic, budgetary and sustainability requirements of your development.

 Enjoy this post?
 Click below to share it with your network:

 Notes to Editors

-Flowcrete Middle East has offices in Jebel Ali Free Zone, Dubai and is part of Flowcrete Europe & Middle East, one of the five divisions that make up Flowcrete Group Ltd.
+Flowcrete UK’s Middle East office is based in the Al Quoz Industrial Area, Dubai, and is part of Flowcrete Europe & Middle East, one of the four divisions that make up Flowcrete Group Ltd.

 Flowcrete supplies world-class seamless flooring solutions to transform environments across the globe including; decorative seamless resins, waterproof car park deck coating systems, seamless resin terrazzo, durable antimicrobial flooring, corrosion protection, self levelling underlayments, underfloor heating and now underfloor acoustic insulation.

 Flowcrete's ambitious and dedicated team, led by President Craig Brookes, is inspired by excellence in people, products and service as well as continual innovation and sustainable growth.
 Flowcrete continues to use its global expertise to introduce environmentally friendly, hygienic and aesthetically attractive floors to create a better and more sustainable world.